jonataslaw/getx/README.md

 Probably using a GetController using GetX and Obx will work, but it will not be possible to use an RxController on a GetBuilder.
 Extending these controllers is important, as they have life cycles, and can "start" and "end" events in their onInit() and onClose() methods.

-## GetBuilder vs GetX && Obx vs MixinBuilder
+## GetBuilder vs GetX vs Obx vs MixinBuilder
 In a decade working with programming I was able to learn some valuable lessons.

 My first contact with reactive programming was so "wow, this is incredible" and in fact reactive programming is incredible.